 Designed to fit two adult sleepers, double sleeping bags are ideal for camping trips with a loved one or a (very) close friend.

 While a few exceptions exist, double sleeping bags mostly come in rectangular form, meaning they offer oodles of space and freedom but lack the insulating capacity required for cool-weather camping.

-Some double bags can also be converted into single bags courtesy of a midway zip, allowing you and your partner to part ways if having a tiff over who’s responsible for the suboptimal pitching of your tent or things are a little too cosy for comfort.
+Some double bags can also be converted into single bags courtesy of a midway zip, allowing you and your partner to part ways if having a tiff over who’s responsible for the suboptimal pitching of the family tent or things are a little too cozy for comfort.

 In recent years, the popularity of camping quilts had skyrocketed among car-campers, hammock users, and backpackers the world over.
 And it’s easy to understand why.
 Compared to regular mummy bags, quilts are – for the most part – lighter, more versatile, more packable, more affordable, and, for some sleepers, a great deal more comfortable.

 While sleeping bags fully enclose your body within the fabric, quilts use an open design that can be draped over your top and sides, leaving you with a lot more wriggle room and the ability to stick an arm, leg, or any other part of your anatomy out should things get a little too toasty.